net-zero-dri/net-zero-dri.github.io/overview.md

 The net-zero-dri project has several focus areas to ensure it provides a clear recommendation on how [UK Research and Innovation](https://www.ukri.org/) (UKRI) can achieve carbon neutral computing by 2040 (or earlier).

+The project will:

+* Collect evidence to inform UKRI Digital Research Infrastructure Investment decisions.
+* Provide as recommendations for UKRI and their community with an outline roadmap for achieving carbon neutrality in their Digital Research Infrastructure by 2040 or sooner.
+* Enable UKRI to play a positive and leading role in the national and global transition to a sustainable economy.

-An overview of the general project areas are below.
-For further details about what is in the [project scope](/scope/) see here.
+An overview of how the project will collect evidence is below.
+For further details about the [project scope](/scope/) see here.

 ![abstract-banner-image](images/trees-banner-GettyImages-1173733640-2.png){:class="img-responsive"}